pratik52/pratik52/content/posts/Loonshots.md

 ## Engineers of Serendipity

 Churchill continued with what became one of the most famous lines of the twentieth century: “Let us therefore brace ourselves to our duties, and so bear ourselves that, if the British Empire and its Commonwealth last for a thousand years, men will still say, ‘This was their finest hour.’”

-Over the next 50 years, Vail’s organization—eventually called the Bell Telephone Laboratories—produced the transistor, the solar cell, the CCD chip (used inside every digital camera), the first continuously operating laser, the Unix operating system, the C programming language, and eight Nobel Prizes.
-Vail created the most successful industrial research lab in history, and AT&T grew into the country’s largest business.

 The breakthroughs that change our world are born from the marriage of genius and serendipity.